IBMStreams/streamsx.eventstore/samples/EventStoreNullableColumnSample/README.md

 ### Launch to Streams in Cloud Pak for Data

+Ensure that the sab has been built with Streams 4.3.1 or later when using optional types.

 Submit the application bundle and specify the submission parameter, for example the application configuration name and keystore/truststore file:

     streamsx-streamtool --disable-ssl-verify submitjob --P configObject=eventstore --P keyStore=opt/clientkeystore --P trustStore=opt/clientkeystore output/com.ibm.streamsx.eventstore.sample.OptionalTypesSample.sab